Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Dynamic Benchmarking

 \subsubsection{Hybrid Generation}

 LatestEval~\citep{li2023avoiding} combines temporal cutoff and LLM-based generation to automatically generate reading comprehension datasets using LLMs on real-time content from sources such as BBC.
 DARG~\citep{zhang2024darg} integrates LLM-based and graph-based generation.
 It first extracts reasoning graphs from existing benchmarks and then perturbs them into new samples using predefined rules.
-C$^2$LEVA~\citep{li2024c} incorporates all three contamination-free construction methods to build a contamination-free bilingual evaluation.
+C$^2$LEVA~\citep{li-etal-2025-c2leva} incorporates all three contamination-free construction methods to build a contamination-free bilingual evaluation.
+TrustGen~\citep{huang2025trustworthiness} is the first dynamic benchmarking to evaluate trustworthiness across multiple dimensions and model types, including text-to-image, large language, and vision-language models.